glegoux/jekyll-tech-blog/src/_posts/2021-11-23-secret-santa.md

 each guest has well his/her gift for a unique other guest.
 Of course, the draw could have been done before and kept secret.
 But you want to do the draw at the last moment and by revealing simultaneously who gives his/her gift to whom.
-That is to say, you write the name of each guest on a different piece of paper for each and mix it in a Christmas hat.
+That is to say, you write the name of each guest on a different piece of paper for each, and mix it in a Christmas hat.
 Then, each one takes a piece of paper randomly.
 Finally, all of them, at the same time, unfold the piece of paper and discover the name of the guest to whom he/she gives his/her gift.